Yelp/swagger-gradle-codegen/README.md

 ## Supported platforms

 The Swagger Gradle Codegen is designed to support multiple platforms.
-For every platform we provide **templates** that are tested and generates opinionated code.
+For every platform, we provide **templates** that are tested and generates opinionated code.

 Here the list of the supported platforms: